Skip to main content

 • atmosphere

-• “You will get to taste the atmosphere of Akiba, complete with all kinds of anime-styled ads plastered on walls and billboards with brands you still recognize even though they are slightly altered (like the classic Wc'Donalds!).”
+• “You will get to taste the atmosphere of Akiba, complete with all kinds of anime-styled ads plastered on walls and billboards with brands you still recognize even though they slightly altered it (like the classic Wc'Donalds!).”

 • “The music is fantastic, and the ambient sound ringing through the town of Akiba as you rampage around really makes the game feel like a bustling, living city when it comes to the atmosphere.”